How Many Buy-To-Let Mortgages Can I Have?

 Some lenders set restrictions on how many other mortgages you can have with others.
 This helps them manage and contain your debt, making it easier to evaluate whether or not you are successfully affording your mortgage payments.

-This can vary from 4 to 10, although some won’t mind you taking out as many as you like.
+The number of buy-to-let mortgages you can take out from one lender can vary from 4 to 10, although some won’t mind you taking out as many as you like.

-What kinds of checks will they make?
+What kinds of checks will the lender make for BTL mortgages?

 If you’re a portfolio landlord (i.e. you have four or more buy-to-let mortgages), lenders might look closely at a few things: